Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 2. Initializing the state that tracks the relationship between the NCN and the operator (`do_initialize_ncn_operator_state`).
 3. Warming up the connection from the NCN's perspective (`do_ncn_warmup_operator`).
 4. Warming up the connection from the operator's perspective (`do_operator_warmup_ncn`).

+TODO: link the conceptual guide here for ticket explanation

 This handshake is essential for security.
 It ensures that operators must explicitly connect to the NCN (and vice-versa) and potentially wait through an activation period before they can participate in voting.